Charlie Plummer: Career

 As a child, Plummer acted in short films such as Frank (2010), Three Things (2011), and Alan Smithee (2012).
 In 2011, Plummer starred in eight episodes of HBO's television period drama Boardwalk Empire.
-He portrayed Eli Thompson's son Michael in season 2, 3 and 4.
+He portrayed Eli Thompson's son Michael in seasons 2, 3 and 4.
 In 2012, Plummer made his feature film debut by playing a supporting role in David Chase's drama Not Fade Away.
 The film was released on December 21, 2012, by Paramount Vantage and received positive reviews.
 In 2013, Plummer joined the BYUtv's drama series Granite Flats, in which he played the lead role of Timmy Sanders.
-He starred in all 24 episodes of three seasons, which premiered on Netflix and officially ended on June 25, 2015.
+He starred in all 24 episodes of three seasons, which premiered on Netflix and ended in 2015.
 In 2015, he played the lead role of Jack in Felix Thompson's directorial debut King Jack.
-The film premiered at the Tribeca Film Festival on April 17, 2015.
+The film premiered at the Tribeca Film Festival.

 In 2017, Plummer co-starred in Oren Moverman's drama thriller film The Dinner.
 The film was released on May 5, 2017, and received mixed reviews.
 He played the kidnapped heir John Paul Getty III in Ridley Scott's crime thriller All the Money in the World.
 The film was released on December 25, 2017, and received positive reviews.
 The same year, Plummer portrayed the troubled teenager Charley who finds solace and purpose in his friendship with the titular racehorse in Andrew Haigh's drama Lean on Pete.
 The actor felt a deep desire to play the role after connecting strongly with the story, which spurred him to send a letter to Haigh, expressing his passion for the project.
 The film premiered at the Venice International Film Festival where his performance received critical acclaim; he was also awarded the Marcello Mastroianni Award for best emerging actor.
 Richard Lawson of Vanity Fair stated Plummer had "one of the most striking breakthrough performances of the year".
-The film was released on April 6, 2018, by A24.